Hero Circle: Reception

-Shortly after it aired, the series became popular on Twitter, receiving critical acclaim from the Western animation fandom due to its cute character designs, Western influence, and the fact that it was a domestic 2D animation on EBS targeted at 7-to-13-year-olds, rather than an educational program for infants.
+Shortly after it aired, the series became popular on Twitter.
 Studio TNT responded to the reaction with active communication, such as posting a congratulatory message or holding a Q&A to reciprocate the fans' reaction.
 In addition, nicknames given by fans to some unnamed supporting characters were set as official names.

 Between December 1–15, 2022, a survey for the "Best 10 Children's Programs" (including Hero Circle) was created and gained encouraging popularity on EBS Kids and other children's channels.

 Other media

 On February 10, 2021, Hero Circle Run (히어로 써클 런) was released on iPhone and Android.
 Developed by Studio TNT and Drakemount, it is a horizantal-scrolling platform game where the characters (trapped inside their phones by Papa Cat) run through various levels while using their superpowers.
 The game was originally planned for release in October 2020.
-There were also plans to publish a comic adaptation of the series.
+There were also plans to publish a comic adaptation of the series, though there have not been any announcements about said adaptation as of April 2026.